This post is based on the original post on the Facebook page, “Archive of Tamils in Norway”, on 25th June 2020.

 What is archival material?

-According to Norwegian archival law, a document is: a logically defined amount of information stored on a medium for later reading, listening, displaying or transmission (“ei logisk avgrensa informasjonsmengd som er lagra på eit medium for seinare lesing, lyding, framsyning eller overføring”.)
-And record/ archive is: documents that have been created by or have come into an activity as part of an enterprise’s solution, case management and administration. (“dokument som vert til som lekk i ei verksemd»)
+According to Norwegian archival law, a document is a logically defined amount of information stored on a medium for later reading, listening, displaying or transmission (“ei logisk avgrensa informasjonsmengd som er lagra på eit medium for seinare lesing, lyding, framsyning eller overføring”.)
+And record/ archive documents that have been created by or have come into an activity as part of an enterprise’s solution, case management and administration. (“dokument som vert til som lekk i ei verksemd»)

 Document: Photo Records creator/ பதிவேட்டு உருவாக்குனர்: Muthamil Arivalaiyam (Tamil school in Oslo).
 Photographer: unknown